 10. You’re more likely to be diagnosed with ADHD if you’re male.

 Medical data from worldwide surveys suggest that triple the number of males have ‘ADHD’, or Attention Deficit Hyperactivity Disorder, than females.
-Unusual behavioural patterns, are, reportedly, less noticeable in pubescent and more mature females.
+Unusual behavioral patterns, are, reportedly, less noticeable in pubescent and more mature females.
 This is thought to be as a result of female biological processes such as menstruation, pregnancy and menopause causing hormonal imbalances.

 11. The majority of US men in 2019 were fathers.